JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

   title: Moving from WordPress to Next.js with Stackbit
   description: >-
     There are no excuses for slow websites in 2021.
-WordPress is bulky and slow, and Next.js is blazing fast when it's set up as a Static Site Generator.
+WordPress is bulky and slow, and Next.js is blazing fast.
+In this post I show you how to make the change.
   robots: []
   extra:
     - name: 'og:title'